 - Be affectionate: give your children lots of hugs and cuddles.
 If they’re more independent, go for high fives, a pat on the back or another form of encouraging or reassuring physical contact.

 - Regularly join in on activities with your kids (either all together or one-on-one).

 - If your children are not in quarantine or isolation, let them see their friends outside while staying two metres apart.

 - Encourage them to stay in touch with friends and family members they are close to (online or over the phone).

 Professional help is also available.
-For example, families with a Kaleido RESP have access to the Stepping Stone Program, which offers family coaching from a professional team.
+For example, families with a Kaleido RESP have access to Accompanying Services offered by quality partners.
 Check it out today!